-Special Flood Hazard Areas (SFHA) are areas within the City of Paducah city limits which may be subject to periodic inundation by floodwaters that can adversely affect the public health, safety, and general welfare of citizens.
-The Flood Insurance Study (FIS), a report compiled by the Federal Emergency Management Agency (FEMA) for the City of Paducah are shown on the Flood Insurance Rate Maps (FIRMs) and referenced in the Flood Insurance Study (FIS).
-The Flood Insurance Study (FIS) is a report for McCracken County and the City of Paducah.
+Special Flood Hazard Areas (SFHA) are areas within the Paducah city limits which may be subject to periodic flooding that can adversely affect the public health, safety, and general welfare of citizens.
+The Flood Insurance Study (FIS), a report compiled by the Federal Emergency Management Agency (FEMA), identifies the Special Flood Hazard Areas (SFHA) on the Flood Insurance Rate Maps (FIRMs) for the City of Paducah.
+Check the Map Index to determine which of the following maps shows the property location of interest in the City of Paducah.
 Only the 16 maps within the Paducah city limits are listed below.
 Note: These are large pdf files.

 The FEMA Elevation Certificate is to be submitted to the Floodplain Administrator to provide elevation certification necessary to ensure compliance with the City’s Special Flood Hazard Area Development Permit (SFHA Development Permit).
-The FEMA Elevation Certificate also is used by others to determine the proper insurance premium rate for property within the Flood Hazard Area and to support a request for a Letter of Map Change (LOMC) from FEMA.
+The FEMA Elevation Certificate also is used by others to determine the proper insurance premium rates for property within the Flood Hazard Area and to support a request for a Letter of Map Change (LOMC) from FEMA.

 For more information regarding FEMA National Flood Insurance Program visit the FEMA website.